bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 No, and a couple of reasons for that is because it essentially requires another index, which takes up space and it is, you know, like you said, it's maybe not the worst extra performance downside, but it's still pretty significant.
 You know, it still adds.
-So I think Bitcoin Core would not very quickly commit to a feature that it has to maintain forever that really eats a lot of resources and may screw with other proposals that might enhance scaling, like how does this combine with assume UTXO or how does this combine with U3XO or...
+So I think Bitcoin Core would not very quickly commit to a feature that it has to maintain forever that really eats a lot of resources and may screw with other proposals that might enhance scaling, like how does this combine with assumeUTXO or how does this combine with Utreexo or...
 So that's why I think it's better to go for a separate tool.
 On the other hand, any demo that works, I'm happy with it.
 I don't really care how it's done, whether the demo is a modified version of Bitcoin Core or a little Python script.